Tarneit - North

 Tarneit - North features high concentrations of family households and group households, with a higher-than-average median household size

-Family households account for 87.6% of all households, consisting of couples with children (60.2%), couples without children (18.3%), and single parent families (7%).
-Non-family households comprise the remaining 12.4%, with lone person households at 7.8% and group households making up 4.6%.
-The median household size is 3.4 people, larger than the Greater Melbourne average of 3.1.
+Family households account for 87.6 percent of all households, including 60.2 percent couples with children, 18.3 percent couples without children, and 7.0 percent single parent families.
+Non-family households constitute the remaining 12.4 percent, with lone person households at 7.8 percent and group households comprising 4.6 percent of the total.
+The median household size is 3.4 people, which is larger than the Greater Melbourne average of 3.1.

 Frequently Asked Questions - Households